-Related papers, reports, and presentations are available today on CD or from rogerj@anl.gov
+~250 related papers, reports, and presentations (including this one) are available from ROGERJ@ANL.GOV

-If you look for truth, you may find comfort in the end; if you look for comfort you will get neither truth nor comfort...only soft soap and wishful thinking to begin, and in the end, despair. -- C.S.
-Lewis (1898-1963) Supplemental material not part of the initial talk...
+If you look for truth, you may find comfort in the end; if you look for comfort you will get neither truth nor comfort...only soft soap and wishful truth nor begin, and in the end, despair.

+- C.S.
+Lewis (1898-1963)